tralph3/conner/README.md

 - `:environment` List of strings containing environment variables in the form of "KEY=value".
 These variables will be accessible to the command they are declared in only.
 Must be a list.
+- `:hook` Function called with no arguments just before running the command.

 Note that `:name`, `:command`, and `:type` are the only keys that must be defined.
 The rest are optional.
 If you wish to not provide a value,